tabeebyeamin/.NET-Applications/README.md

 # .NET and C# Applications
 Various Applications Created Using C# and .NET Framework.
-Console Apps, WinForms, Client Server, Sockets etc.
+Consists of Console Applications, WinForms Applications and soon, Web Applications.
+I try use concepts like Client Server, Sockets, Databases whenever possible.